quire-io/guide/_docs/permission-01-organization-permission.md

 ---
 There are 5 types of organization members.

-- **Admin:** Can manage all tasks, projects and members in the organization.
+- **Admin:** Members who can manage all tasks, projects and members in the organization.

-- **Normal+:** Can read and edit all tasks and projects in the organization.
+- **Normal+:** Members who can manage all tasks and projects, add projects, and edit the organization.
 Normal+ members can not manage the members and delete projects in the organization.

-- **Normal:** Can only read and edit the tasks and projects he/she had been invited to in the organization.
+- **Normal:** Members who can only read and edit the tasks and projects he/she had been invited to in the organization.
 He/She can create new tasks in those projects.
 He/She can also create new projects as well.
 Normal members can not manage the members and delete projects in the organization.

     **Note:** When a normal member creates a project, he/she becomes the **admin** of the project.
 But he/she still can not access other projects that he/she had not been invited to.
 	{: .notice--warning}

-- **Limited+:** Can read all tasks and projects in the organization, add tasks, and manage assigned tasks.
+- **Limited+:** Members who can read all tasks and projects in the organization, add tasks, and manage assigned tasks.
 Limited+ members can not manage the members and delete projects in the organization.

-- **Guest:** Can only read the organization.
+- **Guest:** Members who can only read the organization.

 ![organization permission roles]({{ site.url }}{{ site.baseurl }}/assets/images/organization-permission/organization_permission.png)